Workers Compensation - Procedures

 EHRM will organize the formation of each Transitional team and maintain meeting notes.
-The makeup of the group will vary from employee to employee but will generally include: the employee, supervisor, WC coordinator, WC 3rd party administrator.
-In addition, there may be a PT consultant &/or Vocational Rehab consultant, and a nurse case manager, depending on the what’s deemed appropriate by EHRM and 3rd Party administrator.
+The makeup of the group will vary from employee to employee but will generally include: the employee, supervisor, Workers Compensation coordinator, Workers Compensation 3rd party administrator.
+In addition, there may be a Physical Therapy consultant and/or Vocational Rehab consultant, and a nurse case manager, depending on the what’s deemed appropriate by EHRM and 3rd Party administrator.
 The home department’s director or assistant director will always have the option to either attend or specify which department personnel will attend with or in lieu of the employee’s immediate supervisor.

 EHRM will present the results of various team efforts to an ‘ad hoc’ team to consider whether it is feasible for the employee to work outside the home department if transitional work isn’t available in the home department.
 The goal of this process is to develop a pool of possible tasks within departments across campus that can accommodate the employee for a brief period.

-The results of this ad hoc team may be reported to the MUS WC committee periodically as deemed by EHRM.
+The results of this ad hoc team may be reported to the MUS Workers Compensation committee periodically as deemed by EHRM.